CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

     * -
       - 09:30-10:00
       - Discussion: What is Open Science?
 (Merchant)
-      - Overview of what CyVerse mission is
+      - Overview of CyVerse mission
       -
     * -
       - 10:00-10:20